|Location:||Winther Hall 6035|

 Set in the historic Dalkeith Palace, this program provides a rich, cultural immersion with the comfort and safety of an organized and well-staffed international learning community.
 While there, students will learn and study coursework relevant to the Counselor Education program, in addition to experiencing the culture of Scotland.

 Information about the study abroad opportunity in Scotland can be found in this document and in the video below.
-For more information regarding the upcoming trip during the summer of 2018, we encourage you to attend an information meeting on Monday, October 16 or Thursday, October 19 at 4:00 p.m. each day in 3002 Winther Hall.
-Please contact Dr. Cindy Anderton at email@example.com or (262) 472-5401 if you are unable to attend either of these information meetings and would still like to learn more.
+For more information regarding the upcoming trip during the summer of 2018, please contact Dr. Cindy Anderton at firstname.lastname@example.org or (262) 472-5401.

 Check out the video below to catch a glimpse of how the students spend their time learning and exploring in the beautiful country of Scotland!